mobilizeamerica/api/README.md

 - `updated_since`: Unix timestamp to filter by Events’ `modified_date`
 - `timeslot_start`: Comparison to filter by Events' Timeslots' start date.
 Will only return Timeslots on those Events that meet the filter conditions
 - `timeslot_end`: Comparison to filter by Events' Timeslots' end date.
 Will only return Timeslots on those Events that meet the filter conditions
 - `zipcode`: Zipcode to filter by Events' Locations' postal code.
 If present, will return Events sorted by distance from zipcode.
-When zipcode is provided, virtual events will not be returned.
 To improve performance, query results are limited to a maximum of 1000.
 - `max_dist`: Maximum distance (in miles) to filter by Events' Locations' distance from provided zipcode.
 - `exclude_full`: Boolean; whether to filter out full Timeslots (and Events, if all of an Event's Timeslots are full), e.g. `exclude_full=true`
 - `is_virtual`: Optional boolean, e.g. `is_virtual=false` will return only in-person events, while `is_virtual=true` will return only virtual events.
 If excluded, return virtual and in-person events.
-Note that providing a `zipcode` also implies `is_virtual=false`.
 - `event_types`: One or more event types to filter to (see possible values in `event_type` on the [Event object](#event-object)).
 If multiple, should be supplied as multiple query params, e.g. `event_types=CANVASS&event_types=PHONE_BANK`.
 - `tag_id`: One or more Tag IDs to filter to.
 If multiple, should be supplied as multiple query params, e.g., `tag_id=1&tag_id=2`, etc.